-The day’s racegoers were disappointed to wake up to the news that Chacun Pour Soi was joining Altior in missing out of the Champion Chase, however, they still had Tiger Roll to look forward to .
-The first race was the Ballymore Novices’ Hurdle.
+The day’s racegoers were disappointed to wake up to the news that Chacun Pour Soi was joining Altior in missing the Champion Chase, however, they still had Tiger Roll in the Glenfarclas Chase to look forward to.
+But first up was the Ballymore Novices’ Hurdle.

 Ballymore Novices’ Hurdle 2020 – Envoi Allen

-From the off Shakem Up’arry lead and was keeping a good pace.
+From the off Shakem Up’arry led and was keeping a good pace.
 Just behind was Easywork and Big Getaway.
-As they came to the final five fences, Big Getaway took over from Shakem Up’arry with the favourite Envoi Allen keeping restrained in the middle of the field.
+As they came to the final five fences, Big Getaway took over from Shakem Up’arry with the favourite Envoi Allen still restrained in the middle of the field.

 As they approached the final three fences, Russell made his move and Envoi Allen shifted up a gear.
 Jumping well they took the lead and managed to stay on, under stiff competition from Easywork.

 There were no fallers in the race and everyone made it home.

 RSA Insurance Novices’ Chase – Champ

 10 horses lined up in the RSA Chase.
 The pre-race favourite was shared between Allaho and Minella Indo both at 3/1.
 This was a long race at just over 3 miles.

 From the start of the race, the two favourites led from the front.
 The pair kept a distance from the chasing pack for the first circuit with Champ towards the back.
 As they came into the second circuit they started to close up and Allaho hit the fence seven out.